SnappyJumper/Weekly-Creche-Food-Budget-Calculator/README.md

 Feature | Outcome | Pass/Fail
 --- | --- | ---
-Date Entry | If the input entered is text, empty or not a valid date then we should recieve an error message and a request to input the data again. | Pass
+Date Entry | If the input entered is text, empty or not a valid date then user should recieve an error message and a request to input the data again. | Pass
-Creche Capacity Entry | If the input entered is text, empty or less than
+Creche Capacity Entry | If the input entered is text, empty or less than 1 then the user should recieve an error message a request to input the data again. | Pass